Pyrax/samp-kitchen-sink/README.md

 About
 -----

-SA-MP Kitchen Sink is a GitHub project to create a more clearly and standardized structure for new SA-MP projects - whether it is a filterscript or a gamemode.
+SA-MP Kitchen Sink is a GitHub project providing a skeleton for creating new San Andreas Multiplayer (SA-MP) projects - whether it is a gamemode or just a single filterscript.